-With late summer in full swing, we’re up to our eyeballs in fresh zucchini from the local markets.
+With late summer in full swing, we’re up to our eyeballs in fresh zucchini.
 But with recipes like Three Herb Tomato Zucchini Salad and Green Chile Tuna Zucchini Casserole, we think that’s a good thing!
-However, while we love a good savory recipe, we can’t help but want something a little sweet every once in a while.
-So, what better way to use up leftover produce than with a healthy zucchini muffins recipe?

-Ingredients for Extra Flavorful Zucchini Muffins Recipe
+Ingredients for Zucchini Muffins

 In addition to a few standard muffin ingredients like baking powder, baking soda, salt, and eggs, there are a few items you will need.

-- Oat and Almond Flours – Great on their own in recipes like Flourless Honey Oat Ricotta Muffins and Coconut Almond Flour Banana Muffins, these gluten free flours are even better when combined!
+- Oat and Almond Flours – Great on their own in recipes like Flourless Honey Oat Ricotta Muffins and Coconut Almond Flour Banana Muffins, these gluten-free flours are even better when combined!
 The fat content from the almond flour helps keep these zucchini muffins moist while the oat flour helps create a fluffier texture and incredible taste.
 We love using this flour blend in cookies as well!

 - Cinnamon and Vanilla Extract – These help enhance the natural sweetness of the muffins.